-When Cochise bands together with Geronimo and other Indian nations, Major Colton abandons his fort, heading towards Fort Sheridan, through Apache Pass.
-Only thing in his way are the Indians he used to call his friends.
+When Cochise bands together with Geronimo and other Indian tribes, Major Colton abandons his fort, heading towards Fort Sheridan, through Apache Pass.
+The only thing in his way are the Indians he used to call his friends.

 2 of 5 people found this review helpful.

 Was this review helpful to you?